-As many of you are aware, on April 18, the Saskatchewan Health Authority issued a memo announcing a province-wide review of security services, using an external consultant named Tony Weeks.
+On April 18th the Saskatchewan Health Authority (SHA) issued a memo announcing a province-wide review of security services, using an external consultant named Tony Weeks.

 As part of this review, the SHA has introduced an online survey that health care workers, and those in security services in particular, may wish to complete.
 The SHA security review survey is located at the following web address: https://www.surveymonkey.com/r/SecuritySurveySHA

 We are expecting CUPE’s political division in the province, CUPE Saskatchewan, to release a statement expressing concerns about the security review very soon.